Zane Grey: Literary works

-Grey wrote not only Westerns, but two hunting books, six children's books, three baseball books, and eight fishing books.
+Grey wrote not only Westerns, but also two hunting books, six children's books, three baseball books, and eight fishing books.
 Many of them became bestsellers.
-It is estimated that he wrote more than nine million words in his career.
+It has been estimated he wrote more than nine million words in his career.

 From 1917 to 1926, Grey was in the top ten best-seller list nine times, which required sales of more than 100,000 copies each time.

-Even after his death, Harper had a stockpile of his manuscripts and continued to publish a new title each year until 1963.
+Even after his death, Harper had a stockpile of his manuscripts and continued to publish a new title yearly until 1963.

 During the 1940s and afterward, as Grey's books were reprinted as paperbacks, his sales exploded.

 Erle Stanley Gardner, prolific author of mystery novels and the Perry Mason series, said of Grey:

-Grey was President Dwight D. Eisenhower's favorite writer.
+Grey was the favorite writer of President Dwight D. Eisenhower.

 Books published after his death

 A 1950 newspaper article stated that Romer Zane Grey and his mother had completed work on Cahuenga Pass, one of Zane Grey's unfinished novels, and that a film treatment would be prepared.
 In 1953 columnist Hedda Hopper reported that a proposed film project, Thirty Thousand on the Hoof, was based on one of the six unfinished Grey novels that had been completed by his wife.